-Duncan McCue has been a reporter for CBC News in Vancouver for 12 years.
-His award-winning news and current affairs pieces are featured on CBC's flagship news show, CBC News The National.
+Duncan McCue has been a reporter for CBC News in Vancouver for over 15 years.
+His news and current affairs pieces are featured on CBC's flagship news show, The National.

-He is also an adjunct professor at the UBC School of Journalism, and has taught journalism to indigenous students at First Nations University and Capilano College.
+He's also an adjunct professor at the UBC School of Journalism, and has taught journalism to Indigenous students at First Nations University and Capilano College.